 there are many advantages to use single-phase motors. single-phase induction motors are less expensive to manufacture than the other types of motors.
 These motors are simple in their construction.
 Single-phase motors will last for years as well, and usually, most failures from single-phase motors are a result of an inappropriate application rather than a manufacturing defect from the motor itself.
 Single-phase induction motors require very little maintenance, don’t often require repairs.

 Hope now you understand all the uses of single-phase induction motor.
+Single–phase induction motors are widely used in low-power applications (up to a few kW).
 Here we also discussed in brief operation and working of single phase induction motor.
-Hope you enjoyed !!
+Singe Hope you enjoyed !!